RenCyberSec/RenCyberSec.github.io/_posts/2025-09-15-XXS (Cross site scripting).md

 -

 #### 11. Stored DOM XSS
-In this instance, the application's comment functionality is vulnerable to stored DOM XSS, allowing me to embed and execute a `prompt()` call.
+In this instance, I bypass the application's escaping function to store a DOM‑based XSS payload.
+Whenever a visitor loads the page, the page fetches the comments stored on it and the visitor's browser executes a `prompt()` call."

 <details markdown="1">
   <summary>Click me to expand the process</summary>